sympathetic-chain-blocks-hands-of-hope-physical-therapy-Crown-Heights-Brooklyn-Flatbush-Astoria-Woodhaven-Whitestone-Jackson Heights-Queens Village-Ma

 Manage Chronic Pain with a Sympathetic Nerve Block

-If you struggle with chronic or persistent pain, then you know how it can often feel as if nothing works.
-One technique we might suggest at Hands of Hope is a sympathetic chain block, also known as a sympathetic nerve block.
 A sympathetic chain block targets your sympathetic nervous system–the nerves that control involuntary bodily functions, such as blood circulation and temperature regulation.
 If one of these nerves is causing pain or other symptoms, this procedure blocks their signals from reaching your brain, helping you find relief.
-Is a sympathetic chain block the right choice for you?
-Contact our Lincoln Place, Bedford, prospect, and Flatbush clinics to find out!

 What Conditions Can Benefit from a Sympathetic Nerve Block?